 Your Turtle’s Shell Is Dry From Hard Water Deposits

-If it’s from hard-water, you’ll be able to see white residue on your turtle’s shell when it dries off.
-This can be especially pronounced after recent water changes.
-If you lightly scratch it, it should come off.
+If your turtles shell is dry from hard-water, you’ll be able to see white residue on your turtle’s shell when it dries off.
+This is common after recent water changes.
+If you lightly brush the white residue, it should come off.

 - Start putting mineral spring water in your tank OR

 - Treat your water with a conditioner first.
-You can get this turtle water conditioner for $3.
+You can get this turtle water conditioner for $3 on Chewy.

 - Mix some apple cider vinegar (a few tablespoons) in a bowl with mineral spring water.